Ukraine: UK sanctions oligarchs Alisher Usmanov and Igor Shuvalov

 The UK has announced sanctions on two more Russian oligarchs - Alisher Usmanov and Igor Shuvalov following Russia's invasion of Ukraine.

-Mr Usmanov previously had sponsorship ties to Everton and Arsenal football clubs.
+Mr Usmanov's company USM previously had sponsorship ties with Arsenal and - until this week - Everton.

 Mr Shuvalov was formerly Russian President Vladimir Putin's deputy prime minister.